Skip to content

 Guides

-Arduino Uno R3 Switch 2: Wired Controller
+Arduino Uno R3 NS2: Wired Controller

 (compatible with Switch 1)